Minimalism: Decluttering to Reduce Fire Hazards

 4.1 Utilize Smart Storage Solutions

 Invest in storage solutions that optimize space utilization and keep your belongings organized.
-Utilize shelves, cabinets, and under-bed storage to maximize storage capacity while maintaining a clutter-free environment.
+Use shelves, cabinets, and under-bed storage to maximize space while keeping the environment clutter-free.

 4.2 Opt for Simple and Functional Furniture

 Choose furniture pieces that serve their purpose without being excessive.
-Minimalist design emphasizes clean lines, neutral colors, and multifunctional furniture that maximizes space efficiency.
+The minimalist design emphasizes clean lines, neutral colors, and multifunctional furniture that maximizes space efficiency.

 Avoid overcrowding your living areas with unnecessary pieces that hinder movement or obstruct pathways.